Arishadvargas: Understanding

-According to Hindu belief, without experiencing these Shadripu at the fullest a person cannot understand the meaning of the Love which is the soul.
-These enemies of mind pull the human from all the sides away from the soul and make the life of the human miserable.
-To overcome this misery every human needs to experience all these Shadripu's and understand the consequences which later teach the person the importance of love and divinity.
-A human who controls all these Shadripu's even at some of the extent later enjoys the power of peace.
+According to Hindu belief, without experiencing these Shadripus to the fullest, a person cannot understand the meaning of the Ānanda (Hindu philosophy), which is the soul.
+These enemies of the mind pull the human away from the soul from all sides and make life miserable.
+To overcome this misery, every human needs to experience all these Shadripus and understand the consequences that later teach the person the importance of love and divinity.
+A human who controls all these Shadripus, even to some degree, enjoys the power of peace.

 A mind which is in delusion (moha) ignores its inner consciousness (Ātman).
 As a result, it starts believing that its ego is its only existence.
-Such an ego-dependent mind, soon goes into a state of arrogance (mada).
-And in an arrogant mind, personal desires (kama) start flourishing.
-As the mind fulfills some of its initial smaller desires, it keeps desiring more stuff to become greedy (lobha).
-After sometime, at some point, it eventually fails to fulfill some of its bigger desires, and then the mind gets angry (krodha).
-Finally, the mind starts envying (matsarya) others who have more stuff than it has.
+Such an ego-dependent mind soon goes into a state of arrogance (mada), and personal desires (kama) start flourishing.
+As the mind fulfills some of its initial smaller desires, it desires more, becoming greedy (lobha).
+At some point, it eventually fails to fulfill some of its bigger desires, and then it gets angry (krodha).
+Finally, the mind starts envying (matsarya) others who have more than it has.